-Now, let’s also assume that you have two other types of loans – study loan and home mortgage loan.
+Now, let’s also assume that you have two other types of loans – study loans and home mortgage loans.

 Let’s say you have a study loan of $20,000 with an annual interest rate of 5% and a 30-year fixed-rate mortgage loan of $250,000 with an annual interest rate of 3.8%.